Tracie Peterson

-Tracie Peterson (born 1959) is an author of Christian fiction.
-She writes many historical novels, with romantic threads in them, as well as writing with other Christian authors on joint novels.
+Tracie Peterson (born 1959) is an American author of Christian fiction.
+Often called the “Queen of Historical Christian Fiction, she writes many historical novels, with romantic and Christian faith-based themes in them.
+She has co-written with a variety of Christian authors on joint novels.

 Many of her books are published by Bethany House.
 She originally used the pen name of Janelle Jamison.

 Several of her series feature Harvey Girls, who are historically part of the Fred Harvey Company.

-Peterson is married to Jim and has 3 children, Jennifer, Julie, and Erik; they live in Montana.
+Peterson is married to Jim and has three children, Jennifer, Julie, and Erik; they live in Montana.

-Peterson owns Peterson Ink, Inc. along with her husband Jim, daughter Jennifer, and friend Charity Kauffman.
-Barbour Publishing uses Peterson Ink to handle the entire production of their Heartsong Presents book line.
-Heartsong Presents publishes 52 Christian romance books a year, with half of those being contemporary stories and half historical.
+Peterson owns Peterson Ink, Inc. along with her husband Jim.
+Barbour Publishing used Peterson Ink to handle the entire production of their Heartsong Presents book line.
+Heartsong Presents published 52 Christian romance books a year, with half of those being contemporary stories and half historical.